nrjais/cmd-line-args-parser/readme.md

     default: {
       'n': 10
     },
+    combinedFlags : false,    //true by default if not set in rules
+                              //if false then two or more flags cannot be combined
+                              // like '-acs'  will not work
     minimum: 1,
     maximum: 1,
-    flags: [],
+    flags: ['h'],
-    verbose: {}
-  }
+    verbose: {'help':'h'} //here --help will be replaced by 'h' so 'h' should be valid flag }

   /*
-  containsValue is a function that can verify if a value is in the option or not like -n10 here 10 is the value so the function can determine if the option contains the value or not.
+    containsValue is a function that can verify if a value is in the option or not like -n10 here 10 is the value so the function can determine if the option contains the value
+    or not.
   */

   //default if not given